ankit-akash/sales_forcast/README.md

 3. **Notebooks**: Explore our Jupyter notebooks or Google Colab to understand the data preprocessing, model building, and evaluation process.

-4. **Training the Model**: Follow our code examples to train your own Linear Regression model on the provided dataset or your own.
+4. **Training the Model**: Follow the code examples to train your own Linear Regression model on the provided dataset or your own which u can find online.

 5. **Predictions**: Learn how to make sales predictions using your trained model.

-## Example Results

-We present example results and visualizations in our Jupyter notebooks, demonstrating the accuracy and usefulness of the model.

 ## Evaluation Metrics

-We have used standard evaluation metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared to measure the model's performance.
+I have used standard evaluation metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared to measure the model's performance.

 ## Customers Sales Forcast using LR model
 ![sales_predicted](https://github.com/ankit-akash/sales_prediction/assets/75488501/9197e16c-69c1-4edc-9d62-6c55efb8fb05)